ibm-cloud-docs/solution-tutorials/vmware-solutions-shared-getting-started.hidden.md

 ## Review the Terraform template
 {: #review_terraform_template}

 [Terraform](https://www.terraform.io/) is an open-source infrastructure as code tool.
-It enables users to define and provision a datacenter infrastructure using a high-level configuration language known as Hashicorp Configuration Language (HCL).
+It enables users to define and provision a data center infrastructure using a high-level configuration language known as Hashicorp Configuration Language (HCL).
 Configuration files (Terraform template) describe to Terraform the components needed to run a single application or your entire datacenter.

-In a previous step you created a {{site.data.keyword.vmwaresolutions_short}} Shared virtual data center(VCD).
-This tutorial includes a Terraform template available in a [public Github repository](https://github.com/IBM-Cloud/vmware-solutions-shared) which you will be using to configure and deploy resources in the VDC.
+In a previous step you created a virtual data center(VDC).
+This tutorial includes a Terraform template available in a [public Github repository](https://github.com/IBM-Cloud/vmware-solutions-shared) which will be used to configure and deploy resources in that VDC.

 The `main.tf` file contains most of the critical sections for this template.

 ### Create a routed network
 {:#create_routed_network}

 An organization VDC network with a routed connection provides controlled access to machines and networks outside of the organization VDC.
-The template creates a routed network and connects it to an existing edge gateway that was created for you when you created the {{site.data.keyword.vmwaresolutions_short}} Shared instance.
-The template specifies a static IP pool and DNS servers for the network.
+The following section creates a routed network and connects it to the existing edge gateway.
+The template also specifies a static IP pool and DNS servers for the network.

    ```hcl
     resource "vcd_network_routed" "tutorial_network" {